 The bigger picture, and the meta level

 If holism is the way to look at ourselves ‘being in the world’ (in coexistence with nature, ourselves and the constructed environment), then we should understand that this ‘bigger picture’ of how things relate to one other can never be fully rationalised.
 It will always be a synergy and a clash of ‘reasoned’ insights and ‘intuitive’ feelings related to both the presumably knowable and the mysterious; a ‘picture’ we can never fully grasp, let stand jointly understand.
 That is no defeatist vision, but rather the ultimate argument for the value of and need for human ethical and aesthetic interaction in our private social and public political life.
 The ‘meta’ level, transgressing the move between atmospheres and arguments, is a state of reflexive melancholy (or melancholic reflexivity) which is for me the ‘highest’ intellectual state of being a human can reach.
-In the text below (which I wrote in 2016 for a workshop at the Rijksakademie Amsterdam) I explain why I think this is the case, and why I think this is meaningful for our human condition and for our living together today and in the future.
+In the text below, I reflect on why I think this is the case, and why I think this is meaningful for our human condition and for our living together today and in the future.

 Robert Burton published the first edition of his magnum opus ‘The Anatomy of Melancholy’ in 1621.
 His aim was to write a definite and comprehensive study of the meaning of melancholy.
 His book promised to explain ‘..
 What it is: With all the Kinds, Causes, Symptomes, Prognostickes, and Several Cures of it.
 In Three Maine Partitions with their several Sections, Members, and Subsections.
 Philosophically, Medicinally, Historically, Opened and Cut Up…’.
 What looks at first sight as an exhaustive analysis of melancholy as a disease to be cured is in fact much more.
 Burton uses melancholy as a perspective to inquire into all human emotions and thought.
 In that sense, the Anatomy can also be seen as a total encyclopaedia of the human condition of that time.